DennisSamul/github-slideshow/_posts/0000-01-02-DennisSamul.md

 layout: slide
 title: "Welcome to training slide!"
 ---
-This is my training slide
+This is my training slide emoji
 Use the left arrow to go back!